citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## CPU Slider ([#5025](https://github.com/citra-emu/citra/pull/5025)) by [jroweboy](https://github.com/jroweboy)

-As mentioned earlier in the progress report, Citra decides how much time the game has run on the CPU by counting up the number of instructions the CPU runs.
+Citra decides how much time the game has run on the CPU by counting up the number of instructions the CPU runs.
 Some games take advantage of this extra time and do extra work each frame, and extra work means that Citra can't keep up and the speed can drop below 100%.
 As a workaround for this, some games that experience a similar slow down on 3DS hardware will include built-in frameskipping code, letting them do less in a frame if they aren't going to get full speed.